File Copyright Online - File mutual Divorce in Delhi - Online Legal Advice - Lawyers in India

 • Widows remarrying are not entitled to inherit as widow.

 In Bhaiya Ramanuj Pratap Deo v.
-Lalu Maheshanuj Pratap Deo & Ors[19].
-The plaintiff, Lalu Pratap, filed a case requesting that the deceased's inheritance be controlled by the rule of lineal primogeniture, which states that the deceased's asset held jointly is distributed among the male members of the family though it have female members.
+Lalu Maheshanuj Pratap Deo & Ors [19], the plaintiff, Lalu Pratap, filed a case requesting that the deceased's inheritance be controlled by the rule of lineal primogeniture, which states that the deceased's asset held jointly is distributed among the male members of the family though it have female members.

-It was asserted by the plaintiff that rule of survivorship or lineal primogeniture applied, not the Succession Act, because the Act was enacted following deceased's death.
-It was stated that rule of survivorship or inheritance did not apply as the Act was already in force by the court.
+It was asserted by the plaintiff that the rule of survivorship or lineal primogeniture applied, not the Succession Act, because the Act was enacted following the deceased's death.
+It was stated that the rule of survivorship or inheritance did not apply as the Act was already in force by the court.
 It was also added that the old Act is retrospective in nature.

-In Yogendra & Ors v.
-Leelamma N. & Ors[20].
 Yogendra's first marriage was a legal marriage as per the Hindu Marriage Act, 1955's Section 5.
-As per the act the second marriage of an individual can only happen in case divorce happens with the spouse which is first or it is dead.
-The bigamy and polygamy are prohibited in simple worlds under the act.
-With his first wife, Yogendra has three daughters: Leelamma, Kamalamma, and Parvathamma.
-Yogendra married another woman eventhough the first wife was still alive thus making the second marriage illegal.
-After that, he had a daughter named Dinesh with his second wife.
+As per the Act, a second marriage can only happen in case divorce happens with the spouse which is first or if the spouse is dead.
+Bigamy and polygamy are prohibited under the Act.

 Notional Partition